 Every human outside of Africa contains DNA from DNA 'Adam' and Mitochondrial 'Eve' and L.U.C.A.
 So it is no mere romantic pipe dream to say 'We are One'.
 And we have always had a deep appreciation of spirituality.
 The oldest building discovered on earth, Gobekli Tepe is a temple, built 10,000 years ago in the Neolithic age.
 National Geographic described it as 'Civilization begins with Religion'.

-This is revolutionary to the previous theory, that religion developed AFTER civilization, back when hunter gatherers had settled in cities and social tensions developed.
+This is revolutionary to the previous theory, that religion developed AFTER civilization, when hunter gatherers had settled in cities and social tensions developed.
 Now we live in a time when materialism dominates, seeming to validate the fundamentalist theories that have enabled Dawkins et al to portray religion as backward, irrational and dangerous.
-But that is ignoring some clear realities.
+But it wasn't always so.

 It was Baha'u'llah, Founder of the Baha'i Faith, who first taught the Principle of the Harmony of Science and Religion.
 Both, He stated, should be studied in the light of reason and evidence.